kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

 WITH LocationAnalysis AS (
     SELECT DISTINCT
         e.City,
-        e.State,
+        e.StateProvince,
-        e.City + ', ' + e.State AS [Full Location]
+        e.City + ', ' + e.StateProvince AS [Full Location]
     FROM Employees e
-    WHERE e.City IS NOT NULL AND e.State IS NOT NULL ),
+    WHERE e.City IS NOT NULL AND e.StateProvince IS NOT NULL ),
 LocationStats AS (
     SELECT
-        la.State,
+        la.StateProvince,
         la.City,
         la.[Full Location],
         COUNT(e.EmployeeID) AS [Employee Count]
     FROM LocationAnalysis la
-    LEFT JOIN Employees e ON la.City = e.City AND la.State = e.State
+    LEFT JOIN Employees e ON la.City = e.City AND la.StateProvince = e.StateProvince
     WHERE e.IsActive = 1
-    GROUP BY la.State, la.City, la.[Full Location]
+    GROUP BY la.StateProvince, la.City, la.[Full Location]
 )
 SELECT
     [Full Location] AS [Employee Location],